Industrial Ventilation - 7. Installation and Maintenance (General)

 - Gather original airflow data taken at the system start-up time.
 This data includes air velocities and static pressures throughout the system at the chosen test points.
-This is referred to as "Baseline measurements".
+This data is referred to as "Baseline measurements".

 - Measure system static pressure and airflow velocity at test points.
-This is referred to as "Monitoring Data".
+This data is referred to as "Monitoring Data".

 - Compare the monitoring data to the baseline measurements to make sure that the air velocities or static pressures for which the system was designed are actually achieved.
-This is referred to as "Restoring the System to Baseline".
+This data is referred to as "Restoring the System to Baseline".

 - A difference of greater than 20% between the measured static pressure and the baseline static pressure is an early warning of system failure or degradation.

 - Take area and personal air samples while the industrial ventilation system is on.
 The exposure levels should be below the exposure limits if the industrial ventilation system is working as designed.
 According to some government legislation, this type of measurement is the only way to check the effectiveness of an industrial ventilation system.